The steps below demonstrate how you can apply security to a proxy service via WSO2 Integration Studio.

 You can now apply the security policy to the proxy service.
 Follow the steps given below.

-- Double-click the proxy service on the project explorer to open the file.
+- Double-click the proxy service on the project explorer to open the file and click on the service on design view.

-- Select the Properties tab shown below and set the Security Enabled property to 'true'.
+- In the Properties tab shown below and tick on Security Enabled property.

 - Select the Browse icon for the Service Policies field.
 In the dialog box that opens, create a new record and click the Browse icon to open the Resource Key dialog as shown below.